 \subsubsection{Estimating phase response in experiments}

-PRC estimation for neuron-like oscillators with well-defined spikes is well known, e.g., see Refs~\cite{Mackey_Glass-88,Canavier-06}.
-Indeed, without loss of generality, we can assign zero phase value (or $2\pi$) to the spikes.
-Let the unperturbed period (inter-spike interval) be $T_0$.
-Suppose a stimulus perturbs the oscillator at time $t$ after a spike, $0\le t<T_0$; the phase at the stimulus's onset is $\vp=2\pi t/T_0$.
-The phase shift caused by the stimulus is $\Delta\vp=2\pi (T-T_0)/T_0$, where $T$ is the perturbed inter-spike interval.
-The dependence $\Delta\vp=\Delta\vp(\vp)$ obtained by multiple stimulations at different phases yields the estimation of the PRC, $Z(\vp)$.

-However, this simple and reliable technique quantifies the response to pulses of the particular shape used for stimulation.
-This means, if the pulse is narrow and represents a good approximation to the Dirac's delta pulse, then the obtained response is indeed an estimation of the PRC $Z(\vp)$.
-However, if the pulse's shape is essentially different, then the response function also differs from $Z(\vp)$.
-In particular, we are interested in the charge-balanced stimuli of length $\delta$ that fulfill the condition
+The traditional approach relies on measuring the phase shift $\Delta\vp$ evoked by a pulse applied at phase $\vp$.
+However, in practice, the stimuli are not Dirac's delta pulses, so the inferred response function differs from $Z(\vp)$.
+Therefore, we consider general pulses ${\cal P}(t)$ of length $\delta$, ${\cal P}(t)=0$ for $t\notin [0,\delta]$.
+In particular, we are interested in the charge-balanced stimuli that additionally fulfill the condition

-For neuroscience applications, such stimuli are required to avoid charge accumulation in live tissue.
+For neuroscience applications, such stimuli are required to avoid charge accumulation in living tissue.
 We denote the response to non-Dirac stimuli as empirical PRC $Z_{\cal P}(\vp)$.
-Thus, the first problem is to relate $Z(\vp)$ and $Z_{\cal P}(\vp)$ for given ${\cal P}(t)$.
+Thus, the first problem is to relate $Z(\vp)$ and $Z_{\cal P}(\vp)$ for a given ${\cal P}(t)$.
 In the following, we infer the oscillator's response by perturbing it with the pulse train

-we specify the choice of stimulation times $t_k$ in test examples below.
-The phase shift caused by a stimulus certainly also depends on the stimulus' amplitude and hence has to be normalized.
-For unimodal stimuli, it is natural to normalize by the integral $f=\int_{0}^{\delta} {\cal P}\dd t$, commonly referred to as the stimulus' "action"~\footnote{We highlight that in the context of electrical stimulation, e.g., in neuroscience applications, $p(t)$ is a current or a voltage and the introduced action has the physical meaning of electrical charge.}.
-For bimodal charge-balanced pulses the normalization is ambiguous; we choose $f=\frac{1}{2}\int_0^\delta |{\cal P}|\dd t$.
+We specify the choice of stimulation times $t_k$ in the test examples below.
+The phase shift caused by a stimulus also depends on the stimulus amplitude and hence, has to be normalized.
+For unipolar stimuli, it is natural to normalize by the integral $f=\int_{0}^{\delta} {\cal P}\dd t$, commonly referred to as the stimulus' "action"~\footnote{We highlight that in the context of electrical stimulation, e.g., in neuroscience applications, $p(t)$ is a current or a voltage and the introduced action has the physical meaning of electrical charge.}.
+For bipolar charge-balanced pulses the normalization is ambiguous; we choose $f=\frac{1}{2}\int_0^\delta |{\cal P}|\dd t$.
 Thus, $Z_{\cal P}=\Delta\vp/f$.